 With a minimum investment of $100,000, Personal Capital offers its tax-optimization services, including tax-loss harvesting, to all customers.
 The company stands out because of its willingness to invest in individual stocks over ETFs and the fact that it provides more human interaction with financial advisors than other robo-advisors.

-Read our Personal Capital review.
+Read our Personal Capital review for more information.

 M1 Finance offers more customization than many of its competitors.
 You can choose from one of a variety of expert portfolios based on your risk or create your own.
 M1 Finance handles the investing and rebalancing for you.